This chapter includes the following sections:

 A Work Schema, into which Oracle Data Integrator can create and manipulate temporary work data structures associated to the sources and targets contained in the Data Schema.

-Frequently used technologies have their physical schema creation methods detailed in the Connectivity and Knowledge Modules Guide for Oracle Data Integrator.
+Frequently used technologies have their physical schema creation methods detailed in Connectivity and Knowledge Modules Guide for Oracle Data Integrator.

 Before creating a Physical Schema, note the following: